 When your standard approach quits producing the desired results, try something new.
 If that doesn’t work, try something else.
 Keep making adjustments until you start producing the result you are after.

 One of the greatest life skills any of us can learn is to pay close attention to the result we get every time we change our approach to something.
 When we find something that works well, keep doing it.
 But if it doesn’t work, or it quits working, make adjustments.
 Life is a learning experience.
 True learning requires that we take action according to what we learn.
 As we learn from those new actions we can make further adjustments.

 It would be nice if we could always get it right the first time, but that’s not reality.
 Even an ocean liner is slightly off course about 90% of the time.
 Changing currents and wind direction mean that constant adjustments are necessary to stay on course.

 There are a lot of things that can affect the results we produce.
 Some of them are predictable, others will be a surprise.
 But they all have one thing in common.
 They all require that we make constant adjustments and avoid insanity so that we can stay on course.
 Every successful person does this.
-It’s a simple formula that will allow us to continue producing our desired outcomes while avoiding insanity.
+It’s a simple formula that will allow us to continue producing our desired outcomes and avoid the self imposed insanity trap.

 Why not take a careful look at your own life, and ask yourself the following questions:

 1. What areas of my life no longer seem to be working?